• Skip to main content

 Final Recommendations On Chinchilla Chewing

 Overall, my chinchilla chewing has not been an overly difficult challenge or something that’s caused me any issues.
+And I have not had to deal with anything like chinchilla fur chewing so far.

 I use wire protectors on the cords my chinchilla could get access too.
 I keep an eye on her when she is out for playtime, and for the most part, I never have any issues.